christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 broken locks), with 21% of the failures leaving the system in a lasting erroneous state that persists even after the partition heals.
 Oddly, it is easy for these failures to occur.
 A majority of the failures required three or fewer frequently used events (e.g., read, and write), 88% of them can be triggered by isolating a single node, and 62% of them were deterministic

+##### Disaster Recovery

+TODO Disaster Recovery and multi-datacenter replication, which is quite different from fault-tolerance

 ### High Availability and Consistency